 In addition to work in curriculum, instructional work is centered on the use of data to help inform instructional practices.
-Data is routinely disaggregated to ensure gender, racial, ethnic, and socioeconomic parity, and where that is not the case, to uncover the reasons why.
+Disaggreated data will be reviewed to support the equity work.
 Recent work has focused on areas such as the examination of data to decrease course failure rates at the high school, to increase student academic performance through unrestricted access to Honors and Advanced Placement coursework, to reduce disciplinary and behavioral incidents, including suspensions, at the middle school, and to improve performance in math and language arts at the elementary schools.

 A Three Year Timeline